 The Company participates in the security transfer system known as CHESS.
-ASTC, a wholly owned subsidiary of ASX, operates CHESS in accordance with the ASX Listing Rules and the ASTC Settlement Rules.
+ASX operates CHESS in accordance with the ASX Settlement Rules.
 Under CHESS, Applicants will not receive a share certificate but will be issued a statement of holding of shares.
+The Company will comply with the NSX Listing Rules and the ASX Settlement Operating Rules.

-If you are broker sponsored, and you are allocated Shares under the Public Offer, ASTC will send you a CHESS holding statement.
-The CHESS holding statement will set out the number of Shares issued to you under this Prospectus and provide details of your holder identification number and the participant identification number of the sponsor.
+If you are broker sponsored, and you are allocated Shares under the Public Offer, Shareholders will be sent a holding statement.
+The holding statement will set out the number of Shares issued to you under this Prospectus and provide details of your holder identification number and the participant identification number of the sponsor.
 If you are registered on the issuer sponsored sub-register, and you are allocated Shares, your statement will be dispatched by the Share Registry and will contain the number of Shares issued to you under this Prospectus and a security holder reference number.

-A CHESS statement or issuer-sponsored statement will routinely be sent to security holders at the end of any calendar month during which the balance of their security holding changes.
+A statement or issuer-sponsored statement will routinely be sent to security holders at the end of any calendar month during which the balance of their security holding changes.
 Security holders may request a statement at any other time.
 However, a fee may be charged for additional statements.

-If investors have enquiries about CHESS, they should contact their broker or ASX.
+If investors have enquiries about these matters, they should contact their broker or NSX.